KoenDeleij/Mvx.Plugin.Style/Readme.md

 ## Next
- - Unittests
- - Extend the Android sample (same features as iOS)
- - Add language support to the example

  - Support for Sketch font exports.
  - Support for online exports of fonts (designers can upload definitions, and the app will change runtime).